very-cool-name/blog-from-scratch/part_i.md

 void function2(const Variant<Args...>* variant)
 ```

 They have two different signatures. `function1` is a template function with it's own parameter pack. `function2` is a weird thing, that just uses parameter pack of class, even though it has not relation to it.
-So it doesn't pay off to be smart here and reuse `Varaint`'s parameter pack.
+So it doesn't pay off to be smart here and reuse `Variant`'s parameter pack.

-Non-const version of `get_if` doesn't need to be declaraed friend, because it just calls const `get_if`.
+Non-const version of `get_if` doesn't need to be declared friend, because it just calls const `get_if`.
 So that's the only friend declaration we'll need.
 Neat.

 Ok, so what's about other typed version of `get_if`?